ginobefun/elasticsearch-feature-vector-scoring/README.md

 ## Build Plugin from Code
 1. git clone https://github.com/ginobefun/elasticsearch-feature-vector-scoring.git
 2. mvn clean package -DskipTests
+3. create vector scoring plugin dircectoy, such as ${ES_HOME}/plugins/vector-scoring
-3. copy target/releases/elasticsearch-feature-vector-scoring-2.3.4.zip to your elasticsearch plugin directory and unzip it
+4. copy target/releases/elasticsearch-feature-vector-scoring-5.3.0.zip to your plugin directory and unzip it
-4. restart elasticsearch
+5. restart elasticsearch

 ## Script Parameters
 - **field**: **required**, field in index to store the vector of document;